ElesCloud/ESCDocuments/HANDBOOK.md

      - Are not overly demanding of resources (excessive poly count or script load).
 2. Specific rules for the Kusanagi Hard Suit:
    - At no point should the rank badge be obscured.
 If its default area on the upper arm piece is covered, it should be moved to somewhere else that is visible.
-   - "Key" pieces of the KHS - the chest piece, upper arms, and thigh pieces - may not be replaced, removed, shrunk down, or obscured to the point that they no longer can be easily seen overall.
+   - "Key" pieces of the KHS set - the chest piece, upper arms, and thigh pieces - may not be replaced, removed, shrunk down, or obscured to the point that they no longer can be easily seen overall.
-   - The only exception is official armory-release upper arm modifications/replacements: the Ashigaru, Diamas, and Guardian shoulderpads.
-The above rules still apply.
+     - An exception is made for the official armory-release replacements for key parts: the Ashigaru, Diamas, and Guardian shoulderpads and the Senior Contracted upper leg plates.
+The above rules still apply otherwise.
 3. Modifications of a revealing, explicit, or fetishistic/kinky nature are prohibited.
    - This part of the dress code was intentionally left up to interpretation, because what is considered "revealing" or "explicit" is subjective to the individual.
    - A case-by-case approach is preferred.
 However, if this causes problems, stricter and more specific guidelines may be added in the future.
 Try to use common sense and have consideration for your fellow ESC personnel.